Dijon - The Capital

 It is the history of the city, and its wonderful market, that are the attractions.
 Today Beaune is the wine capital of Burgundy, but it was not always so.
 In the 15c Burgundy was approximately 5 times the size it is today, including most of the Low Countries, and land as far south as Nimes.
 Burgundy was a separate state from the rest of France, and for a period of time, the more powerful of the two.
 Dijon was the capital, and the magnificent buildings in the old quarter which date back to this period are a powerful witness to the wealth that made the city the European capital of culture.
 The hills around the city were covered in vines, and from the 6c until comparatively recently, it was Dijon that people visited to find out about and purchase the wines of Burgundy.

-Clothes shoppers should stock up in Paris or London before making the trip, but for those with a sweet tooth, Fabrice Guillotte is one of the best chocolate makers in France.
-For a savoury tooth, Fallot is the last artisan mustard maker in Burgundy, and their shop and tasting room is in the old quarter next to the church Notre Dame.
-And then there is the market - only on Tuesdays, Fridays and Saturdays.
+Clothes shoppers should stock up in Paris or London before making the trip, but for those with a sweet tooth, Fabrice Guillotte is one of the best chocolate makers in France, and for mustard lovers, Fallot is the last artisan mustard maker in Burgundy, and their shop and tasting room is in the old quarter next to the church Notre Dame.
+And then there is the market, Les Halles - only on Tuesdays, Fridays and Saturdays.
 For anyone that loves food, a must visit.